Author style guide

 Please submit a final and complete table of contents with your manuscript.

 Your submitted manuscript should not include any special formatting.
-It is extremely preferable to us that you use Microsoft Word.
+Please use Microsoft Word.
 For footnotes, please use the footnote function with numbered footnotes.
 Page size should be American (8.5 x 11) and margins should be one inch on all sides.
-All text should be doublespaced.
+All text should be double-spaced.
 Please use a regular typeface like Times New Roman, but it is more important that all text be 12-point font.
-Footnotes should be 100point font.
+Footnotes should be 10-point font.

-Nothing in your submitted manuscript should be in all caps.
+Nothing in your submitted manuscript should be completely in caps.
 All titles (including subheads) should be in headline style.
 Here is the general introduction from the Chicago Manual of Style.

 8.157 Principles of headline-style capitalization

 The conventions of headline style are governed mainly by emphasis and grammar.
 The following rules, though occasionally arbitrary, are intended primarily to facilitate the consistent styling of titles mentioned or cited in text and notes: